GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Tips/tricks
 - any type of armor on kill works with skill kills
-- avoid sharing items near loot piles as it's common for someone to deconstruct an entire pile
 - crossbow bolts apply localized damage, for instance headshots remove helmets
-- double-clicking a cache instantly opens it
+- double-clicking on a cache instantly opens it
-- health doesn't regen when disrupted
+- health doesn't regen when disrupted (TODO: check if it's the same when your shield is taking damage)
 - mobs can block shots and take damage from another mob, turning a mob right in front of you as a bullet shield
 - opening an ammo box will automatically reload your current weapon
 - picking up a disrupted skill and redeploying it will cleanse it from disruption
 - shooting the foam on an ensnared teammate or hip-firing at your feet breaks it
-- skill damage boosts deflector shield damage (making Percussive Maintenance BiS)
 - swapping any armor piece while out of combat restores all of your armor
 - swapping to a loadout with a different specialization refills grenades
 - swapping to another weapon after a reload is halfway done will still reload the weapon
 - swapping to your pistol then to your other primary weapon is faster than swapping between primary weapons
 - the Cool Skills directive doesn't affect deployed skills
-- the flamethrower's stream bypasses warhounds' health, it's not efficient on higher difficulties though as it requires burning a lot of fuel to kill a single one of them
+- the flamethrower's stream bypasses warhounds' health, it's not efficient on higher difficulties though as it requires burning a lot of fuel to kill a single warhound
 - the Scavenged Skills directive can be bypassed with the Rigger backpack
 - the survivalist medkit acts as a sphere, just like the Jammer pulse, so you can heal people above/below you
 - when medkitting with the fragile armor directive, use Perfectly Efficient
-- when reviving a downed teammate, you can use them as bullet shield (since they become immune to damage)
 - when your health is depleted, you have a 1-2s buffer to take cover before going down, it's disabled until you're back to full health, which takes around 30s without taking damage (TODO: test the cooldown duration)
 - you can donate resources from the Projects tab on your map
 - you can instantly decon all items marked for junk if you hold TAB while moving the mouse or press SHIFT + TAB
 - you can kill enemies stuck behind doors with the Oxidizer
 - you can refresh the golden bullet by deconstructing a skill or not targeting any mob with it (ex: firefly)
-- you can revive teammates without being next to them by moving over and away from their body (TODO: test if it's affected by downed/dead state and walking/running)
 - you can skip real-time cutscenes by dodge rolling or aiming

 ### True Sons